otto-car/frontendchallenge/README.md

-Front End Challenge
+Front-End Challenge
 ====================

 This code challenge allows you to choose your own path and lets you flaunt your creative panache and technical skills along the way.
-Spend as little or as much time as you would like to complete your chosen path.
-Get as much completed as you can, with the focus on functionality over design.
+Get as much completed as you can, and focus on both functionality and design.

 In a fictional world, we are branching into the music business and need a new a website.
-This website needs to display the top 100 songs based on the iTunes API.
+This website needs to display the top 100 songs based on the iTunes API, and maybe even the lyrics of these songs from musixmatch.

+Before you get started, make sure to read through all the levels below.

 #### Base Requirements For All Levels
 -------